inRemark/abc-runner/docs/en/development/extending.md

-# Extending redis-runner
+# Extending abc-runner

 [English](extending.md) | [中文](extending.zh.md)

-This guide explains how to extend redis-runner to support additional protocols or features.
+This guide explains how to extend abc-runner to support additional protocols or features.

 ## Architecture Overview

-redis-runner follows a modular architecture based on the Adapter pattern.
+abc-runner follows a modular architecture based on the Adapter pattern.
 Each protocol (Redis, HTTP, Kafka) is implemented as a separate adapter that conforms to a common interface.

 ## Adding a New Protocol